 What You Didn't Know About Menopause and Weight

 Diving a little deeper into the reasons behind this worry or concern, the two main areas that women cite as affecting them are weight and mood.
-It’s easy to understand why these are such dominant worries when it comes to menopause with both impacting our day to day lives, our relationship with ourselves and with others so much.
+It’s easy to understand why these are such dominant worries when it comes to menopause, with both impacting our day-to-day lives and our relationship with ourselves and with others so much.
 Here we’ll dig into why our weight can change with menopause and how we can best support our bodies to, hopefully, lessen the impact and feel empowered with the change, not afraid of it.

 So, why does our weight change during menopause?